alsalafiyyah/alsalafiyyah.github.io/_posts/2021/2021-05-03-kabah-clad-with-covering.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Was the Ka'bah clad with a covering at the time of the Messenger of Allah (peace be upon him)?"
+date: 2021-05-03
 hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Daimah no. 21672-4"
+source: "Fatawa Al-Lajnah Al-Daimah no. 21672, question 4"
-lang: en
 category: [bidah, general]
-note: true
 excerpt: "The covering of the Ka'bah is a well known practice centuries before the Mission of the Prophet (peace be upon him).
 However, the historians differed concerning the first to have done that."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh